 Rehabilitation myths can make it hard to look at the big picture.
 Recovery is possible, but it requires the help of those who are able to get individuals through the tough first steps and firmly on the track to success.
 With the right tools, giving up drugs or alcohol becomes a little easier to manage.

-Recognizing the myths associated with drug or alcohol rehab can make it easier to reach out for help and keep trying when the battle against temptations seems hard to fight.
+Recognizing the myths of rehab can make it easier to reach out for help and keep trying when the battle against temptations seems hard to fight.
 It is possible to recover from an addiction, several rehab programs are available and it is not necessarily impossible to pay for the treatment.
-Learning the facts about rehabilitation and taking time to find the right facility will make the future much brighter.
+Learning the facts and myths of rehab, and taking time to find the right facility will make the future much brighter.